 - Response to Disapproval

 - Response to Approval with Conditions

 - Voluntary Withdrawal by Sponsor

-Section 564 of the Federal Food, Drug, and Cosmetic Act was established to support preparedness efforts and rapid response capabilities for a range of stakeholders, such as federal partners like the Department of Defense and the Centers for Disease Control and Prevention, as well as state and local public health agencies in the event of a chemical, biological, radiological or nuclear attack, or an emerging infectious disease emergency.
+Section 564 of the Federal Food, Drug, and Cosmetic Act was established to support preparedness efforts and rapid response capabilities for a range of stakeholders in the event of a chemical, biological, radiological or nuclear attack, or an emerging infection disease emergency.
+Stakeholders include federal partners like the Department of Defense and the Centers for Disease Control and Prevention, as well as state and local public health agencies.

-Emergency Use Authorizations (EUAs) may be granted by FDA to allow medical countermeasures to be used in an emergency to diagnose, treat, or prevent serious or life-threatening diseases or conditions caused by such agents, when there are no adequate, approved, and available alternatives.
-The FDA can also begin review of such products prior to the declaration of an actual emergency through a request for Pre-Emergency Use Authorization (PEUA).
+Emergency Use Authorizations (EUAs) may be granted by the FDA to allow medical countermeasures to be used in an emergency to diagnose, treat, or prevent serious or life-threatening diseases or conditions caused by chemicals agents, when there are no adequate, approved, and available alternatives.
+The FDA can also begin review of these products prior to the declaration of an actual emergency through a request for Pre-Emergency Use Authorization (PEUA).

 Your IDE submission cover letter should identify the reason for the submission.
 You may use the submission reasons in the bulleted lists above.

 The following examples illustrate the challenges that arise when one submission includes more than one submission reason (for example, a request to modify the study protocol, a deficiency letter response, and an adverse event report are three different submission reasons):